carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

 *High-dimensional data* are defined as data in which the number of features in the data, $p$, are equal or larger than the number of observations (or data points), $n$.
-Unlike *low-dimensional data* in which the number of observations,
+Unlike for *low-dimensional data* in which the number of observations,
-$n$, far outnumbers the number of features, $p$, high-dimensional data require consideration of potential problems that comes from having a large number of features.
+$n$, far outnumbers the number of features, $p$, analyses of high-dimensional data requires consideration of potential problems that come from having a large number of features.

 High-dimensional data have become more common in many scientific fields as new